strathclyde/beffta/readme.md

 * Using VBA, make your workbook flexible.
 Ammend your workbook so that it can retrieve data for any set of stocks/indexes & market/book fields at various frequencies (year, month, week, day), from and to any date.
 The user should only have to list the tickers/fields and set the parameters on one sheet.
   + Hint 1.
 Object oriented programming could help; excel table objects in particular.
   + Hint 2.
-Create an 'update' sheet with tickers list, parameters (frequency, start and end dates) and fields.
+Create an update sheet with tickers list, parameters (frequency, start and end dates) and fields.
 This sheet could also be use to host the contemporaneous dataset.

 * Using VBA, make your workbook fully portable.
 If you open your workbook without a live Bloomberg connection you'll notice you loose the contemporaneous dataset; try to fix that problem somehow.
   + Hint 1.
 VBA events could help.

-You now have a fully portable, customizable Bloomberg financial data extraction tool and now it's time to use it.
+You now have a fully portable & customizable tool to retrieve financial data from Bloomberg and it's now time to use it.